Try Mediation If You’re Having Caregiving Issues with Siblings

 Important and difficult caregiving decisions must be made, but old rivalries can flare up during discussions and prevent progress.

-Emotions and past issues can get in the way of making practical care decisions and end-of-life plans.
+Emotions and past issues can impede practical care decisions and end-of-life planning.

 These deep-seated conflicts make life unpleasant for everyone involved.